mctools/simplebuild/doc/source/intro.rst

 simplebuild.cfg <./simplebuilddotcfg.html>`_.

-Upon launching the ``sb`` command inside the package root directory, simplebuild will then analyse ``simplebuild.cfg`` file and the files in all the packages, in order to determine what is needed to be built and how to do it -- and it will then immediately build it and make it available.
-Behind the scenes, it will use `CMake` to inspect the system, and determine the appropriate flags for compilation and linking where appropriate.
-One noteworthy feature is that this also facilitates the creation of python modules written in C++ via pybind11, making it particularly convenient to work in a mixed-language environment.
+Upon launching the ``sb`` command inside the package root directory, simplebuild will then analyse the ``simplebuild.cfg`` file and the files in all the packages, in order to determine what is needed to be built and how to do it -- and it will then immediately build it and make it available.
+Behind the scenes, it will use CMake to inspect the system, and determine the appropriate flags for compilation and linking where appropriate.
+One noteworthy feature is that this also facilitates the creation of Python modules written in C++ via pybind11, making it particularly convenient to work in a mixed-language environment.

 The end result is an environment in which the user can easily run their